 A Fund may engage affiliates of Lubert-Adler to perform real estate-related services including development, property management and/or leasing services in connection with the ownership and operation of the Fund's assets, so long as those services are required by the Fund's business and are offered at a rate no less favorable than those provided in a third-party, arm's length transaction.
 At the election of the Fund's general partner, any fees payable pursuant to any such agreement will not reduce the Management Fee payable by a Fund.
-In most Funds, any such potential conflict of interest will be addressed by requiring that a Fund's executive board (which consists of certain large, non-affiliated Fund investors) to review and approve the terms of the agreement.
+For Lubert-Adler's Memoir Brand, which is still in development phase, the firm and its employees may manage property verticals including, without limitation, unfurnished and furnished apartments, hotels, co-working offices, membership clubs and property amenities, and food and beverage venues.
+Services provided to such properties may include executive management, administrative; property operations; repairs, maintenance and cleaning; customer service and satisfaction; revenue optimization; sales and marketing; and information and technology services.
+These services will be performed at cost or not to exceed 5% of gross rental.
+Any such potential conflict of interest will be addressed by requiring that a Fund's executive board (which consists of certain large, non-affiliated Fund investors) to review and approve the terms of the agreement.
 However, in certain Funds, such real estate services and fees earned from property level services need only be disclosed and authorized by the Fund's Offering Documents.
+In addition, Lubert-Adler engages independent contractors as consultants to provide real estate services which may include the oversight of the development, and construction of various Lubert-Adler Funds and Joint Venture Entities.
+These consultants may provide similar services to third parties or may be engaged exclusively to the Lubert-Adler Funds.
+Such fees paid to consultants will not reduce the Management Fee payable by a Fund to Lubert-Adler.

 Lubert-Adler investment professionals will continue to devote time to the management of all of its Funds, which may create conflicts in the allocation of management resources.
-In general, during any Fund's commitment period, Mr. Adler, co-founder of Lubert-Adler will spend substantially all of his business time on the management and operation of the Lubert-Adler Funds (and permitted investment vehicles) and specifically including the Fund actively investing during its commitment period.
+In general, during any Fund's commitment period, Mr. Adler, co-founder of Lubert-Adler will spend substantially all of his business time on the management and operation of the Lubert-Adler Funds and specifically including the Funds which are actively investing during its commitment period.
 If Mr. Adler does not continue to do so, a Fund may, subject to other conditions, appoint a substitute for Mr. Adler, terminate the Fund's investment period or under certain circumstances, the Fund may be dissolved.
-Mr. Lubert, in addition to his ownership in and responsibilities to the ICP Affiliate Firms, is a principal of several pooled investment funds and operating businesses and will become involved as a principal in future pooled investment funds.
+Mr. Lubert, in addition to his ownership in and responsibilities to the ICP Participating Firms, is a principal of several pooled investment funds and operating businesses and will become involved as a principal in future pooled investment funds.
 Such activities will limit the amount of time Mr. Lubert will be able to devote to any Fund.